recyclable · reusable · rewarding · minneapolis

 aluminum foil pans + lids, no liners

 The same aluminum tray your grandma's lasagna comes in.
-Our cinnamon rolls, brownies, cookies, and bakery items ship in these.
-Aluminum is one of the most recyclable materials on earth — and crucially, recycling it doesn't degrade quality.
+Cinnamon rolls, brownies, cookies, banana bread — everything from our bakery ships in these.
+Aluminum is one of the most recyclable materials we have, and unlike paper or plastic, recycling it doesn't wear it out.

-• Oven-safe for reheating (don't microwave).
-No plastic lining means no leaching at high heat.
+• Oven-safe for reheating (skip the microwave).
+No plastic lining, so no chemicals to worry about at high heat.

-still hunting: a truly biodegradable container that handles wet entrées. if you've found one worth testing, send it our way — we'd rather know about it than miss it.
+still looking: a truly biodegradable container that holds up to wet entrées. if you've come across one worth testing, send it our way.

 what we use today

-entrées → white PP #5. recyclable through curbside #5 in most twin cities zip codes.
+entrées → white #5 plastic. recyclable curbside in most twin cities zip codes.

-most customers reuse 5–15 times before the container is recycled. that's the real climate win.
+most people reuse them 5–15 times before they ever hit the recycling bin — that's where the real climate win is.

-bring-back rewards. return clean meal-prep containers; earn tandocoins on your next order. true reuse, not just recycling.
+bring-back rewards. drop off clean containers; we credit your account in tandocoins. actual reuse, not just recycling.

-no claim we can't back up. we'll never call something "compostable" if it can't actually compost where you live.
+nothing we can't back up. we won't call something "compostable" if it can't actually compost where you live.

 order → eat → reuse → bring back